Legal Advice for Compensation Insurance Claims & TPD Payouts

 • You failed to attach a supporting letter

-These factors will slow down the progression of your case and decrease the likelihood of receiving a lump sum TPD payout.
+These factors will slow down the progression of your case and reduce the chance of a lump sum TPD payout.
 Therefore, it’s best to proactively contact the insurance company and confirm they have all the required information to decide your case.

 Infographic of the TPD Claim Process